-Interest rate risk
+Interest rate in the banking book risk

 The Bank did not have any derivatives with the purpose of managing interest rate risk.
 The Bank's interest rate gap position is related to the interest rates on a banking book portfolio.